Cluster B - B04

 Contribution to the CRC

-The probabilistic maps generated by B04 provide ex-post crop and irrigation information for Europe at an unprecedented temporal and spatial resolution.
+The probabilistic maps generated by B04 provide ex-post crop type information for Europe at an unprecedented temporal and spatial resolution.
+This information is used by B05 for the generation of irrigation maps over Europe, in collaboration with B04.
 The methodology developed by B04 additionally supports spatial disaggregation of simulation results for agricultural production from economic models in D01, it also allows to generate spatially explicit crop maps for the future.
 Other projects within the CRC use the maps as inputs to model water and energy fluxes.
 By transparently communicating the inherent uncertainty, B04 makes it possible to use those maps in an adequate and responsible manner.

 Approach

-In B04, we are following two – currently distinct – approaches to generate the probabilistic crop and irrigation maps: On the one hand, we are using existing soil and climate maps, together with survey-based crop observations, to understand the relationship between the local environmental and economic conditions and cropping decisions.
+In B04, we are following two approaches to generate the probabilistic land use maps: On the one hand, we are using existing soil and climate maps, together with survey-based crop observations, to understand the relationship between the local environmental and economic conditions and cropping decisions.
 On the other hand, we extract abundant crop cover information from satellite imagery.
 In further steps, we intend to combine those approaches using Bayesian probabilistic modeling.
-The maps are intended to reflect all relevant existing knowledge on the spatial distribution of crop cover and irrigation, meaning for example that consistency between the generated maps and regional statistics is guaranteed.
+The maps are intended to reflect all relevant existing knowledge on the spatial distribution of crop cover and irrigation, meaning, for example, that consistency between the generated maps and regional statistics is guaranteed.

 Main results in 2022